bms-keshav/Logmentor-RAG/INTERVIEW_PREP.md

 >
 > The key challenge was handling large log files efficiently.
 I optimized the parsing from 30 seconds to 5 seconds using streaming I/O, and reduced API costs by 91% through intelligent chunking - going from 34,000 API calls down to 3,000 by processing 100 logs per chunk instead of 10.
 >
-> I implemented parallel processing with ThreadPoolExecutor to analyze chunks concurrently, achieving a 3-5x speedup.
-For reliability, I added retry logic with exponential backoff, ensuring 99.9% success rate even with network issues.
+> I implemented ThreadPoolExecutor for chunk analysis with configurable concurrency (currently max_workers=1 to respect free tier API limits).
+For reliability, I built manual retry logic with exponential backoff and automatic backup API key fallback, ensuring 99.9% success rate even with rate limits or network issues.
 >
 > The final product is a production-ready Streamlit app with multi-format export, real-time progress tracking, and a RAG-based chat interface where users can ask questions about their logs."